Applied Aircraft Accident Investigations course, Lewis University 2019

 The University of Texas at Austin, BA, 2001

 A native of Houston, Texas, Warner Hocker began his legal career as a law clerk at Mithoff Law Firm in 2005, joining the firm as an attorney in 2010.
 His legal practice focuses on a broad spectrum of litigation, including aviation, admiralty and maritime, securities, products liability (including medical devices), commercial and business disputes, and first-party insurance disputes.
+He recently completed the Applied Aircraft Accident Investigations course at Lewis University.
 Mr. Hocker concentrates in complex civil litigation, with emphases on motion practice, case management in cases involving complex and voluminous ediscovery, and translating for Spanish-speaking clients.